 Spiritual Rebel offers three weeks of spiritual practices on a daily theme.
-Weekdays offer personal practices: Mindful Mondays, Talking Tuesdavs, Wonder-filled Wednesdavs, Trekking Thursdavs, and Fearless Fridays.
+Weekdays offer personal practices: Mindful Mondays, Talking Tuesdays, Wonder-filled Wednesdays, Trekking Thursdays, and Fearless Fridays.
 Weekends explore service and community: Seva Saturdays and Sangha Sundays.
-At the heart of Spiritual Rebel is a conviction that spirituality is not only about our beliefs but also
+At the heart of Spiritual Rebel is a conviction that spirituality is not only about our beliefs but also about our experiences and our commitment to those around us.

 Is it possible to be in an organized religion AND a spiritual rebel?
 Yes!
-As a teen.
-I struggled with wanting to follow my heart to learn about other religions, but I was simultaneously afraid of what might happen if I did.
+As a teen, I struggled with wanting to follow my heart to learn about other religions, but I was simultaneously afraid of what might happen if I did.
 I somehow thought to remain true to my faith meant limiting my religion to scripture reading, going to our church, and prayer.
 As I sought more education and became open to new perspectives, I began to push the limits of my belief system to explore God's expressions around the world.

 After joining CTS, I was blessed to travel with the InterReligious Institute's Lisa Zook and classmates to the Parliament of the World's Religions in Toronto.
 This experience underscored how critical it is that we continue to look for the values that underly all of our religious traditions to heal our relationships with each other and the Earth.
-The Parliament's Global Ethic united 8,324 people from 81 After graduating from an interfaith/interspiritual seminary in New countries and 118 religions in our desire to treat all beings humanely, honor the golden rule of reciprocity, and commit to peace and iustice
+The Parliament's Global Ethic united 8,324 people from 81 countries and 118 religions in our desire to treat all beings humanely, honor the golden rule of reciprocity, and commit to peace and justice.

-Do you have any advice for someone starting on their "guest" to explore spiritual rebelliousness?
+Do you have any advice for someone starting on their "quest" to explore spiritual rebelliousness?

 Invoking Princess Leia, I'll lead with, "You've got to choose your own path.
 No one can choose it for you."
 As you walk your wonder-filled route, seek that which feels authentic to your truest self and serves the highest purpose: Love.
 66 Spirituality is not only about our beliefs but also about our experiences and our commitment to those around us.
-99 e Guide to shing is av n.com. bn.c ookstores nat tour locations r's resources, and club guide are ava tual-rebel.com Learn more about Sarah and her book at thisissarahbowen.com or follow her on Instagram @modernreverend or Dr. Kate Lassiter, Director of Theological Field Education at CTS, living, working, and studying within spaces of ambiguity is where personal and communal transformation is made possible.
+99 or Dr. Kate Lassiter, Director of Theological Field Education at CTS, living, working, and studying within spaces of ambiguity is where personal and communal transformation is made possible.
 "I've always been drawn to liminal spaces even though I didn't always have the language for it.
 They are places of creativity, fecundity, and profundity.
 It's darkness; it's depth; it's the doorway.
 It's being able to dive deep, sit there, and be ok with the liminality," she says.